Doyle Piwniuk

 Doyle Piwniuk (/pɪˈnjuːk/ pin-YOOK) is a Canadian politician, who was elected to the Manitoba Legislative Assembly in a by-election on January 28, 2014.
 He represents the electoral district of Turtle Mountain as a member of the Progressive Conservative Party of Manitoba (PCs).

 Prior to his election to the legislature, Piwniuk was an insurance broker and financial planner in Virden.
 He began his political service in opposition, and served in the party's shadow cabinet as critic for multiculturalism and literacy.
-He was re-elected in provincewide general elections in 2016 and 2019, in which the PCs won government.
+He was re-elected in provincewide general elections in 2016 and 2019, in which the PCs won government, and in 2023 when the party lost government to the NDP.
+On October 24, 2023, he was appointed as the Shadow Minister for Manitoba Public Insurance.